-25 Defined as "areas with a population of less than 3,000 people, and with a drive time of over 30 minutes to a settlement of 10,000 or more."
+20 Defined as "areas with a population of less than 3,000 people, and with a drive time of over 30 minutes to a settlement of 10,000 or more."

 The Health Domain of the SIMD also provides an indication of the relative healthiness of the National Park, with 5 of its 23 data zones falling within the 10% least deprived.
 The SIMD does however demonstrate an element of geographical variation, with 6 data zones, mostly in Badenoch and Strathspey falling within the 41 to 50% most deprived range.
-This is not necessarily an indication of poor health within these areas, but rather an indication that health related deprivation is closer to the Scottish median in these locations.
+This is not of deprivation experienced by an area can have significant influence on the health and wellbeing of its population, it is also worth considering the SIMD's overall ranking of data zones within the National Park as well as briefly summarising the factors that have led to this situation.